The Davis Center

 WHAT CAN I EXPECT ON MY FIRST VISIT?

-Parents can bring toys for the child to play with and/or food to eat once the testing is finished.
+Because testing is now done only at Outreach locations, parents can bring toys for the child to play with once the testing is finished.
 Some parents prefer to bring a 'support person' to be with the child while the parent is listening to the results of the testing.
+No food is to be brought into the Outreach test room.

 WHAT HAPPENS IF MY CHILD WILL NOT WEAR HEADPHONES?

 This is the number one concern for parents with young children with sensory issues.
-We have found that by supporting (holding) the headphones on, parents and/or our therapy staff can help the child through the beginning sessions (or testing).
+We have found that by supporting (holding) the headphones on, parents or one of their own support persons can help the child through the testing session.
 Ms. Davis has designed a technique that helps her identify responses to sound with the headphones being held in place and often can accomplish what she needs in little time even though the child must be fussing.
-During therapy, the staff also supports the headphones or works on building the understanding with the child that the headphones will be left on.
-Our years of experience with this, accomplishes acceptance fairly quickly.
-Typically, by day 2 or 3 of a listening protocol, the headphones no longer become the main issue.
-When this is a concern for parents, they should let the office staff know in advance so that we have enough staff to support your child.
+Ms. Davis is unable to hold the child or hold on headphones while testing so if this is an issue, a support person is necessary.

 HOW CAN I PREPARE MY CHILD TO WEAR HEADPHONES?